hashicorp/design-system/website/docs/components/form/checkbox/partials/guidelines/guidelines.md

 ### Indeterminate State

-Checkboxes typically have two states: checked and unchecked.
-However, there's a third, indeterminate state, which visually indicates a "partially checked" condition.
-It is beneficial in scenarios with nested checkboxes where parent checkboxes represent the checked state of child checkboxes.
-The indeterminate state can't be set via HTML but can be managed through JavaScript.
+Checkboxes, primarily toggling between checked and unchecked states, offer a third, indeterminate state for indicating a "partially checked" condition in nested structures, manageable not through HTML, but JavaScript.

 <Hds::Form::Checkbox::Field indeterminate={{true}} as |F|>
   <F.Label>All datacenters</F.Label>